-While my experiences in dealing with corrupt and misguided public officials is not in the same magnitude as those that my father and my grandfather went through, I do take some pride in participating in something of a family tradition.
+While my experiences in dealing with corrupt and misguided public officials are not of the same magnitude as those of my father and my grandfather I do take some pride in participating in something of a family tradition.
 Here’s what happened to my father and grandfather when they became caught up in the capricious application of laws designed to limit the assistance they could offer to clients.
-I must say, I do note quite a number of similarities in the way the regulators and the courts handled matters.
+I must say, I do note quite a number of similarities in the way the regulator handled matters.

 Austrian Legal Practitioner

 My grandfather, Jan Oldrich Mericka was a popular lawyer in Vienna, Austria.
 Having decided practice in a role similar to that of a barrister in common law countries, Jan made a name for himself as a very capable defence counsel.

 Changes in the legal system, and the passing of tough migration laws, created difficulties for a number of Jan’s clients.
 (Because they belonged to particular ethnic minority, these clients were severely disadvantaged, and sought to migrate to other countries.)

 If members of this minority group wanted to migrate, they had to hold visas for countries or states that would accept them.
 Their preferred destinations, England, Canada and the United States, would not grant the required visas, and so Jan was instructed to investigate other options.

 Jan’s diligence resulted in his brokering an arrangement with the government of Ecuador, which issued visas to a some of Jan’s immediate clients.

 Word of mouth referrals resulted in an influx of enquiries and before long, Jan was processing large numbers of visas.
 Unfortunately, this drew the attention of the legal regulator, who was of the view that, while the processing of a small number of visa applications was desirable (insofar as this gave the appearance that the legal regulator and the government were prepared to permit a small number of departures), the processing of “too many” was not.